ImAGEin Application & Registration

 The Consortium has jointly defined a scoring system 0 to 10 points for Phase 1 applied by the ISC according to the following selection criteria:

-To be considered eligible for admission, appplicants must obtained a minimum score of 7 out of 10 in Phase 1.
+To be considered eligible for admission, applicants must obtain a minimum average score of 7 out of 10 in Phase 1.

 Candidates scoring below 7/10 will not proceed to next phase of evaluation (Phase 2, interview).